Announcing Managed Service for TimescaleDB: The First Fully-Managed Time-Series Database Service That Runs on AWS, GCP, and Azure

 Open-Source Is the Future of Software Development and Cloud Is the Future of Software Delivery

 While we are excited to announce Managed Service for TimescaleDB, we are equally excited to share why this launch is particularly important given broader trends.
 We live in a fascinating time in the software industry.
 We are witnesses to the rise of open-source at the expense of proprietary software.
 We see the cloud delivery model, whether it be IaaS, PaaS, or SaaS, become so dominant that AWS has been able to build a $30-billion-dollar-a-year business.
 We also have seen friction between the public clouds and open-source companies play out in the form of alternative licensing models.

 Through all of this, one thing is clear: open-source is the future of software development and cloud is the future of software delivery.

 At Timescale, we have recognized these dynamics for a while now.
-Our mission is to build the easiest, fastest, most-reliable, and most cost-effective place to store and analyze time-series data.
-When we first launched over two years ago, “easiest” primarily meant “full SQL” -- we saw no point in forcing developers to teach themselves and their colleagues a new query language.
-We also recognized that building on PostgreSQL meant that the operational experience can be something that is tried-and-true vs. having to learn to manage something unproven and new, or even forcing one to manage a complex polyglot system of relational metadata and time series data in different siloed systems.
+Our mission is to build the easiest, fastest, most reliable, and most cost-effective place to store and analyze time-series data.
+When we first launched over two years ago, “easiest” primarily meant “full SQL”—we saw no point in forcing developers to teach themselves and their colleagues a new query language.
+We also recognized that building on PostgreSQL meant that the operational experience can be tried-and-true vs. having to learn to manage something unproven and new or even forcing one to manage a complex polyglot system of relational metadata and time-series data in different siloed systems.
 We realized that by building on top of PostgreSQL, we could offer simplicity at scale.